-Submit a Department of Nursing BSN application along with transcripts from each separate institution.
+Submit a School of Nursing BSN application along with transcripts from each separate institution.
 Once all documents have been received, an advising appointment can be scheduled to discuss enrollment.
-You must also apply to UALR as a whole at ualr.edu/admissions.
+You must also apply to UA Little Rock.

 Is there any sequence to how I have to take the nursing courses?

-Yes, BSN students must select either a 12 or 18 month curriculum plan.
+Yes.
+BSN students must select either a 12 or 18-month curriculum plan.
 Courses are in a set pattern.
-Deviation from the established pattern may result in significant breaks in schedule and ultimately delay graduation.
+Deviation from the established pattern may result in significant breaks in the schedule and ultimately delay graduation.

 My nursing advisor and I originally planned that I would finish my degree in a year, but I think I want to take the summer off and graduate in the fall.
 Do I need to notify anyone?

 Yes.
 All BSN tracks run through the summer.
-Any deviation from the established degree plan must be discussed with the department.
-Contact the main office to schedule a phone or in person advisement.
+Any deviation from the established degree plan must be discussed with the School of Nursing.
+Contact Belinda Nix to schedule an advising appointment.

-What types of upper electives meet 8 credit hour BSN requirement?
+What types of upper electives meet the 8-credit hour BSN requirement?

-Anything that is considered 3000 or 4000 level will meet this requirement.
-You will need a total of 45 upper level (3000 or 4000), including 8 UL elective credits to earn your BSN.
-Review the UALR course catalog and discuss the election options with your advisor.
-Upper level courses are only available at four year colleges or universities.
+Anything that is considered 3000 or 4000 levels will meet this requirement.
+You will need a total of 45 upper-level (3000 or 4000), including 8 UL elective credits to earn your BSN.
+Review the UA Little Rock course catalog and discuss the election options with your advisor.
+Upper-level courses are only available at four-year colleges or universities.

-UALR accepts work in transfer from regionally accredited institutions.
-Review the Transfer Credit Equivalency Guide to determine whether or not your courses will transfer, as well as, what they will transfer as (i.e. course equivalency).
-Transfer credits will be evaluated only after a complete application for admission and all required documents including all final transcripts have been received.
+UA Little Rock accepts work in transfer from regionally accredited institutions.
+Review the Transfer Credit Equivalency Guide to determine whether or not your courses will transfer, as well as what they will transfer as (i.e., course equivalency).
+Transfer credits will be evaluated only after a complete application for admission and all required documents, including all final transcripts, have been received.

-All general education courses are offered in an on-line format with the exception of Chemistry.
-The department has arranged for designated on-line sections of Statistics (PSYC 2340) and Writing for the Workplace (RHET 3316, upper level) to be restricted to BSN students.
-Contact Amber Nally at firstname.lastname@example.org if you are interested in taking these courses on-line.
-Spaces are limited.
+All general education courses are offered in an online format.
+The department has arranged for designated online sections of Statistics (PSYC 3335) and Writing for the Workplace (RHET 3316, upper level) to be restricted to BSN students.

 I work full-time and cannot take time off to go to clinical.
 Can I still complete this program?

 Yes.
-Three of the nursing courses include an integrated practice project (IPP).
-The course work for the IPP’s will include completion of projects, presentations, papers etc., linked to the focus of the particular courses.
-Time utilized for development and implementation of assignments are considered IPP hours.
+Some of the required nursing courses include an integrated practice project (IPP).
+The coursework for the IPP will include the completion of projects, presentations, papers, etc., linked to the focus of the particular courses.
+The time utilized for the development and implementation of assignments is considered IPP hours.

 Who are the advisors for the BSN program?

 Yes, you may continue in the program regardless of location.
-While faculty, staff and facilities are available here at UALR for all students, it is not necessary to come to campus at any point.
-Please be aware you will need a consistent and quality high speed internet connections throughout the program.
+While faculty, staff, and facilities are available here at UA Little Rock for all students, it is not necessary to come to campus at any point.
+Please be aware you will need a consistent and quality high-speed internet connection throughout the program.